AVSystem/developer-zone/docs/Device_tests/Test_actions.md

 ### Loop start

-Loop start is used to repeat an action or a set of actions within a test case.
+Loop start is used to repeat an action or a set of actions within a test.
 Note that when configuring the first action inside the loop, the Loop end action is added automatically.

 ![Loop start action configuration](images/image050.png "Loop start action configuration")